 • Preparing reporting infrastructure – companies approaching the 100-employee threshold are building systems now to track and report gender pay data

-A 2026 Euronews analysis found that only 9% of Europe-based employers had a full pay transparency strategy in place, despite the June deadline being months away.
+Industry surveys in early 2026 suggest that fewer than one in ten Europe-based employers had a full pay transparency strategy in place, despite the June deadline being months away.
 Many are scrambling.
 As a candidate or employee, you may find yourself better informed about the rules than the company you’re negotiating with.

 Country-by-country: where implementation stands